-A Directors' meeting may be called by the Chair or when such a meeting is requisitioned in writing by three (3) of the Directors.
+A directors' meeting either in-person or by electronic means is called by the Chair or when such a meeting is requisitioned in writing by three (3) of the directors.

-The requisitioned meeting must be held within 45 days of receipt of notice to the Society's office.
+The requisitioned meeting is held within 45 days of receipt of notice at the Society's office.